 Dyslexia and depression - dyslexia aware counselling

 If you suffer from depression you are far from alone.
 It's estimated by the World Health Organisation that 350 million people of all ages suffer from depression, making it the leading cause of disability worldwide.
 In addition, one in 10 people are thought to be dyslexic.

-If you suffer from depression you will be aware that it is far more than feeling 'down'.
+If you suffer from depression, you will be aware that it is far more than feeling 'down'.
 It can affect how you think about things, your energy levels, concentration, sleep and even your sex life.
-Many of our dyslexic clients have a general difficulty with concentration, dealing with change, emotional regulation, memory and a whole raft of other presentations.
+Many of our dyslexic clients have general difficulty with concentration, dealing with change, emotional regulation, memory and a whole raft of other presentations.
 Are they therefore more susceptible to the black dog of depression?

 The central symptom of depression 'anhedonia', is derived from the ancient Greek meaning 'without pleasure' or the loss of the capacity to experience any pleasure.
 Life seems empty and joyless.
 Although positive feelings can be lost, negative emotions, especially anger, can increase.
-Common symptoms linked with depression are anxiety and fear - familiar day to day experiences for a dyslexic person.
+Common symptoms linked with depression are anxiety and fear - familiar day-to-day experiences for a dyslexic person.

 Dyslexic people already find concentration and memory challenging and depression interferes with this challenge, often highlighting the negative.
 It affects the way a person thinks about themselves.
-If you already have a negative self image you perceive yourself as inferior, flawed, bad or worthless.
+If you already have a negative self-image you perceive yourself as inferior, flawed, bad or worthless.
 Depression pushes you towards even more extreme forms of thinking.
 Thoughts become 'all or nothing' - either complete success or abject failure.

 When depression hits, behaviour changes.
 There is less engagement in positive activities and some people may withdraw socially and hide away.
-Things that used to be enjoyable and energising now seems arduous.
+Things that used to be enjoyable and energising now seem arduous.
 Everything takes too much effort.
 Relationships with others become less positive, triggering conflict in personal and professional relationships.
 When anxious, there is a tendency to avoid meeting people which eventually develops into a loss of social confidence.

-Depressive behaviour impacts on other people.
+Depressive behaviour impacts other people.
 The former creative, charismatic person is less fun to be with, irritable and continually says 'no' to avoid any further stress.
 Through feelings of shame or fear at having a mental disorder, conflicts become irresolvable and unvoiced resentments build up.

 There is no silver bullet but what we have found useful is to help a client really understand their dyslexia.
-It's different for each person but, realising that your absent mindedness, poor concentration, bad memory and general sense of confusion can be secondary presentations of dyslexia, and not to do with being bad, mad or sad, brings enormous relief.
+It's different for each person but, realising that your absent-mindedness, poor concentration, bad memory and a general sense of confusion can be secondary presentations of dyslexia, and not to do with being bad, mad or sad, brings enormous relief.